barryclark/jekyll-now/_posts/2016-5-26-Learning-Python-1.md

 published: true
 ---

-In this post I am going to talk about *pickle*. *pickle* is to be eaten, in Python *pickle* is for data serializing and deserializing Python's data object.
+In this post I am going to talk about *pickle*. *Pickle* is to be eaten, in Python *pickle* is for data serializing and deserializing Python's data object.
 Object in this case could be a variable, instance of a class, dictionaries, tuple and etc.
 Pickling is the process to convert data object into character streams.
 Before writing object into file, *pickle* serialize the object before writing it to a file.
 For deserializing data stream from file, *unpickle* can be used to convert data steam to